HaoChen-Research/HaoChen-Research.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
 Thank you for visiting my website.
-I am an experimental researcher focused on understanding structure–property relationships in complex functional oxides, with particular emphasis on how intrinsic defects govern electronic structure and material functionalities.
-My work combines complementary experimental approaches, including electron microscopy, atomic force microscopy, X-ray diffraction, optical spectroscopy, ellipsometry, electrical transport measurements, ultrafast pump–probe techniques, and synchrotron-based X-ray spectroscopy (XANES, EXAFS, and RIXS), to link atomic-scale structure with macroscopic properties, with the ultimate aim of enabling the rational design and development of functional devices for real-world applications.
+I am a researcher in complex oxide thin films, focusing on defect-driven evolution of electronic structure and structure–property relationships.
+I have experience in thin-film growth techniques, including RF magnetron sputtering and pulsed laser deposition (PLD), combined with synchrotron-based spectroscopic methods such as XANES/EXAFS, RIXS, and operando XAS to probe the evolution of local structure and electronic states.
+I have a strong track record in designing synchrotron experiments, preparing beamtime proposals, and independently operating beamlines.
+My expertise also includes integrating multimodal characterization techniques with Python-based spectroscopic analysis workflows to gain mechanistic insights into complex material systems.
+I have worked in multidisciplinary, international research environments, with publications in peer-reviewed journals and presentations at international conferences.
 </p>

 Research Interests